Accelerated Aging Calculator

 Step 4: Calculate & Interpret Results

-✅ Equivalent real-world aging time (in days, months, or years)
+✅ Same real-world aging duration (in years, months, or days)

 Why Use This Calculator?